ddgae2/network/ReadME.md

 100 Epoch steps.
 50 epochs, and lastly 30 epochs and a period of 5. <br>

 # Summary:
-The model did well at 73%.
-I recommend an epoch of 30 to reach the optimal value.
-A deep model may be a good model to use if more than one possible solution node can be observed.
-A neural network is another trained model that visualizes node networks to arrive at a predicted model or process.
+The model achieved a performance rate of 73%.
+I suggest utilizing 30 epochs to achieve optimal results.
+A deep model is advantageous when multiple solution nodes are present, and a neural network can effectively visualize these nodes to enhance predictive accuracy.